UX Case Study – Step-by-Step Guide [+Template]

 When you start the design phase, you look back at your research and start thinking about how you could design to accommodate your findings.
 Use the results of your research to inform your design decisions.
 This is an important part of user-centered design.
 Take the findings from your user research and apply them to your designs.

-If your project is to build a new site or landing page, make sure each iteration includes visual design mockups.
+If your project is to build a new website or landing page, make sure each iteration includes visual design mockups.
 You can include steps such as:

 uxpin design color mobile